-The term 'Asset Backed Security (ABS)' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Asset Backed Security (ABS)' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An Asset Backed Security is also known by its acronym ABS.
 This refers to a type of financial security.
 These are commonly backed up using either a lease, a loan, or receivables against company assets (which would not include either mortgage backed securities or real estate).
 With the world of investing, such ABS provide other choices for those who wish to invest in something other than common corporate debt issues.